 How does Boardwalk Beans roast its coffee?

-We roast our coffee using a high-quality, specially designed, arcane drum in small batches at an average of 5 pounds each.
+We roast our coffee using high-quality, specially designed, stainless steel, arcane drums in small batches at an average of 5-9 pounds each.
 Our coffee is hand-roasted and heat controlled by a flaming hot 60,000 BTUs with five propane burners, allowing for meticulous control over our roasts.
 We are able to craft limitless roasting flavor profiles based upon different bean varieties and roasting levels.

 Where is all your shiny, fancy packaging?